0

 SOYBEANS:

-Soybean futures are 4 to 5 cents higher at midday with oil gains slowing
+Soybean futures are 14 to 15 cents lower at midday with trade remaining

 WHEAT: